Saatvik-Lochan/GestureLogger/README.md

 Additionally you can see the [export format](#export-format) and the [gesture annotator](#gesture-annotator).

-### ⚠️ Hosting servers
+### Hosting servers
 It is recommended that you host your own servers:
 - [WebGestureCapture](https://github.com/Saatvik-Lochan/WebGestureCapture.git)
-is the frontend that serves the pages on which the participants perform the hand gestures for capture
+is the frontend that serves the pages on which the participants perform the gestures
     - default: https://gesturelogger.com
 - [WebGestureCaptureBackend](https://github.com/Saatvik-Lochan/WebGestureCaptureBackend.git)
 is the backend that stores the captured data and communicates with the application
     - default: https://gesturelogger.com:8000

-You could also only host your own [backend](https://github.com/Saatvik-Lochan/WebGestureCaptureBackend.git), and simply update the backend URL when registering your project in the application.
-This would still use the default frontend hosted at https://gesturelogger.com, however you would have complete control over your captured data and the default frontend would solely serve the page.
+You do not have to host both servers.
+You can use the default frontend at https://gesturelogger.com along with your own backend.
+You can mix and match these servers - as long as you specify which ones you are using when creating a project.

+The advantages of hosting your own backend server are:
+- You have complete control over and privacy of captured data
+- You are not limited by the default server's data capacity and bandwidth
+- You can change the server settings as to never delete data
+- You will never lose data to an external crash

+Additionally, it is quite easy to set up.

 > There is no guarantee that the default servers will be able to serve your requests.
 Though you are welcome to use the default servers to